js-on/jndiRep/README.md

   -r, --report          Report IPs to AbuseIPDB with category 21 (malicious web request) -c COMMENT, --comment COMMENT
-                        Comment sent with your report --include-logs        Include logs in your report.
+                        Comment sent with your report -I, --include-logs    Include logs in your report.
 PII will NOT be stripped of!!!
   --no-dedup            If set, report every occurrence of IP.
 Default: Report only once.
 ```